 Last month, we announced the introduction of Early Access content into the Journal Citation Reports™ (JCR).
 In this article, we provide further details on how we define Early Access content and how it will be introduced into the 2021 JCR release.
+Interested in what the inclusion of Early Access content might mean for 2022 Journal Citation Reports?
+We cover that here.

 What is ‘Early Access’ for the Web of Science?